Koll\'ar's package for polystable locally abelian parabolic Higgs bundles: Examples and applications

 \subsection{Semi-positivity of higher direct images}

 Let $Y$ be a smooth projective variety and $F$ be a torsion free sheaf on $Y$.
 We say that $F$ is weakly positive (in the sense of Viehweg \cite{Viehweg1983}) on some Zariski open subset $U\subset X$ if, for every ample line bundle $A$ on $Y$ and every $a\in\bZ_{>0}$, there exists $b\in\bZ_{>0}$ such that $S^{[ab]}F\otimes A^b$ is generated by global sections at each point of $U$.
 In this context, $S^{[ab]}F$ refers to the reflexive hull of the symmetric power $S^{ab}F$.
-We can say that $F$ is \emph{weakly positive} if it satisfies this condition over some Zariski open subset.
-As noted in \cite[Remark 1.3]{Viehweg1983}, it is sufficient to check this definition for a fixed line bundle $A$ (which does not necessarily need to be ample, as seen in \cite[Lemma 2.14]{Viehweg1995}). \begin{thm} Notations as in Theorem \ref{thm_main}.
-If $f:X\to Y$ be a surjective morphism between smooth projective varieties, then $R^qf_\ast(\omega_{X/Y}\otimes(P{_{D-N,(2)}}(H)\cap j_\ast K)\otimes F\otimes L)$ is weakly positive. \end{thm} \begin{proof} Let us denote $\sE$ as $(P_{D-N,(2)}(H)\cap j_{\ast}K)\otimes F\otimes L$ for simplicity.
-Additionally, let $A_Y$ be a line bundle on $Y$ that is very ample.
-Our goal is to demonstrate that, for every $m>0$, the expression
+We can say that $F$ is \emph{weakly positive} if it is weakly positive over some Zariski open subset.
+As noted in \cite[Remark 1.3]{Viehweg1983}, it is sufficient to check this definition for a fixed line bundle $A$ (which does not necessarily need to be ample, as seen in \cite[Lemma 2.14]{Viehweg1995}).